pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * It works for the web!
 * Lots of cool features
 * Works more as a container rather than a platform.
+* Has excellent support for Windows.
+Has an MSI, Executable, etc

 Jannis Leidel (Django Project)
 --------------------------------